Welcome to Dr Longfield & Dr de Haar, Woodroyd Centre

 We are holding a walk in flu clinic on

-If you need your flu vaccine please come along.
+If you still not had your flu vaccine please come along.

 Should you have the flu jab?